 Josh and I had coffee and argued about our relationship for a while, before huddling with Richard and Brita about which direction we should hike.
 We decided the peak was a bit technical for this trip and chose to trek a mile up to Wellman's Divide as our summit adventure.

 We donned light day packs and began the hike!

 We reached Wellman's Divide an hour or so later and pulled up a boulder to enjoy the view.
 You could see all the way to Palomar and Mount Laguna!

-Here are some of them.
+Here are some of them:

-We arrived back at Long Valley around 2pm and did the steepest climb of the trip; the walk up the ramp to Mountain Station.
-It is TOUGH!
+We arrived back at Long Valley around 2pm and did the steepest climb of the trip; the walk up the ramp to Mountain Station is TOUGH!
 We looked back at the distance we had traveled and were happily pooped as we took our final pictures at San Jacinto State Park.

-Get outa my space humans!
+Get outta my space humans!
 I stink!